ScratchAddons/website-v2/content/docs/reference/addon-api/addon.auth.md

   </tr>
 </table>

-Returns the language code for the language choice the user has made in Scratch, for example. `"en"`.
-Keep in mind that this property is unrelated from all the others - this getter is inside `addon.auth` because it involves reading Scratch cookies.
-The change of this value **will not** trigger a "change" event.
+Language of the Scratch website.
+This language option can be changed by the user in the footer of Scratch's website.
+This property changing does not fire a `change` event.

 ### addon.auth.isLoggedIn
 <table>